luskaner/aoe2DELanServer/README.md

 **You will still need a *custom launcher* to bypass the *online-only* restriction that is imposed by the game to being connected to the internet and Steam or Xbox Live, depending on the platform and version, to fully play offline.**

-ℹ️ My other [project](https://github.com/luskaner/aoe2DELanServerLauncherCompanion) provides the files and information to do so for Steam.
+ℹ️ My other [project](https://github.com/luskaner/aoe2DELanServerLauncherCompanion) provides the files and information to download a Steam Emulator and play 100% offline.

 *See more details in [Questions and Answers (QA)](https://github.com/luskaner/aoe2DELanServer/wiki/Questions-and-Answers-(QA))*.